More Reading for Better Writing

 I don’t do much TV in general and none recently.
 But I see some authors I want to check out in the comments.

-• Now I’m trying to remember if I ever read A Little Princess.
-I do know I saw the movie with Shirley Temple several times when I was a kid, but I just can’t remember if I read it.
-I do know that I read The Secret Garden multiple times.
+Now I’m trying to remember if I ever read A Little Princess.
+I know I saw the movie with Shirley Temple several times when I was a kid, but I just can’t remember if I read it.
+I know I read The Secret Garden multiple times.
 I’m not familiar with most of the others that you’ve mentioned, though I would be interested in Julia Child’s book.
 Have you read Eat, Pray, Love by Elizabeth Gilbert?
 It’s about personal transformation through eating, praying, and loving.
 Heh.

 Hi everybody.